codemacabre/codemacabre-com/src/writing/getting-post-metadata-right.md

 <meta name="author" content="Myles Lewando">
 ```

-### Setting the blog and post title
+### The title
-In RSS and Atom it's trivial to add the post title.
-For the feed itself and for each item, add `<title>` elements:
+For each post, add a `<title>` element.
+This applies to both RSS and Atom.

 ```xml
 <title>{{ title }}</title>
 ```

 Most read-it-later apps I've used parse the page `<title>` which often results in the post title with the site name appended.
 This isn't the worst thing in the world, but I still find myself editing items in my reading list to remove the site name.

-There doesn't appear to be a workaround without removing the site title from the page `<title>` which is [not recommended](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title#accessibility_concerns).
+There doesn't appear to be a workaround without removing the site title from the page `<title>`, which is [not recommended](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title#accessibility_concerns).

 ### Descriptions and content
 In RSS feeds, the page content _can_ be added to the `<description>` element, but it's not really what it's designed for.
 Instead a post description or excerpt should go there, and the page content should go in a `<content:encoded>` element (for Atom, only the `<content>` part is needed).